jacq-system/herbarium-output/README.md

 # Symfony based JACQ
 A short description of the app structure is provided here, following the alphabetically sorted subfolders of the repository.
+All code was transferred with effort minimalized, most refactoring is connected only to necessary changes (like db calls or Dependency Injection).
+I had a wish to split methods according to entities/domains, but struggle mostly on it - the priority is to get working copy now, refactor when deployed.
+E.g. Statistics or search of specimens represents a little bit more elaborated remake.

+when walking through the code, I had sometimes comments - all are kept inline with //TODO notation; but they do not need any immediate action, just kept for evidence and future use.

 **.github**
 setup GitHub Continues integrations, that is build&push of the image or obsolete dependency checks.